-The red imported fire ant can be the major outdoor ant pest in many areas of the US.
+The red imported fire ant is the major outdoor ant pest in Florida.
 There are few IPM treatment options, and liability dictates that fire ant infestations be prevented.
 Ants, with few exceptions, e.g., Pharaoh ants, typically establish their colonies outdoors.
 They become pests when they enter buildings looking for food and water.
-If ants enter and become a significant problem, and indoor treatments are ineffective, it should be necessary to control outdoor colonies.
+If ants enter and become a significant problem, and indoor treatments are ineffective, it will be necessary to control outdoor colonies.